-• NativeDSD.com is the largest high-resolution download store for DSD and DXD music, with over 2,100 Albums from over 75 Record Labels.
+• NativeDSD.com is the largest high-resolution download store for DSD and DXD music, with over 2,500 Albums from 80+ Record Labels.

 Guaranteed Native DSD and DXD files

-NativeDSD.com is closely policing the origins of recordings and we only allow DSD, DXD or Very High Bit Rate PCM files, and analogue direct transfers to DSD and DXD.
+NativeDSD.com is closely policing the origins of recordings and we promote DSD, DXD or Very High Bit Rate PCM files, and analogue direct transfers to DSD and DXD.

 To get started, download our Starter Pack.